lacanoid/datalink/docs/transactions.md

 Postgres and datalinker
 -----------------------

-[Datalinker](dlfm.md) sees only transactions already commited in postgres.
+[Datalinker](pg_datalinker.md) sees only transactions already commited in postgres.
-Datalink will attempt to discover errors and raise exceptions early.
+Datalink extension will attempt to discover errors early and raise exceptions, before updates reache the datalinker.

 Once the transaction is commited in postgres, the datalinker will attemp to modify the files accordingly.
 This is usually very quick, but not instantaneous.